hhxsv5/php-sse/README.md

 ```

 ### Symfony and Laravel demo
-> Server: sending events from the server by Laravel or Symfony.
+> Server: Sending events by Laravel or Symfony.

 ```PHP
 use Hhxsv5\SSE\SSE;